 “His parents just separated,” I said.

-Now, he weighed about 220 pounds.
-I couldn’t pick my friend up, so I dropped a stuffed alligator on him.
-It made him scream and jump back to his feet.
+Drew weighed two-hundred-and-twenty pounds.
+I was too weak to pick him up.
+So I dropped a stuffed alligator on him.
+He screamed and jumped to his feet.

 “I want you to be free.”

 I heard the snap of a finger.
-The voice came from Old Man Druffers.
-I looked up.
-He was glaring at me.
-I couldn’t speak.
+The voice flew out of Mr. Druffer’s mouth.
+His eyes lunged at me.
+I lost the ability to speak.

-Drew kept bzzz…bzzzing.
-He was scratching the lightning bugs off the glass, leaving traces of his fingers on the frost.
+Drew tried to scratch the lightning bugs off the glass.
+He left his fingerprints on the frost.

 “What is this stuff we put in our mouths?”
 I asked him.

-“Just tell me what you want, Young Man.
+“Tell me what you want, young man.
 I have a migraine.
 Customers are waiting.”